aonez/Keka/Translations-iOS/README.md

     <note>Compressing, operation running.</note>
   </trans-unit>
   ```
-- Alternatively you can use the [Strings](Strings) contents.
+- Alternatively you can use the [Alternative-Strings-Files](Alternative-Strings-Files) contents.
 Just duplicate the `lproj` forder with your language and translate the right side from the strings pairs in all the `.strings` files.

 To upload your translation create a pull request or send it via mail.